Martinsburg, West VirginiaBerkeley County Board of Education

 Located in West Virginia, Berkeley County is the second-largest school district in the state and their fastest growing school system.
-The Berkeley County Board of Education partnered with CMTA to renovate 35 buildings across comprising more than 2,543,000 square feet – one of our largest renovation projects to date.
-The project included seven schools which received completely new geothermal HVAC systems.
+The Berkeley County Board of Education partnered with CMTA to renovate 35 buildings across the district, comprising more than 2,543,000 square feet – one of CMTA's largest renovation projects.
+The project included seven schools that received completely new geothermal HVAC systems.

 The Challenges

-Managing the scope and scale of the project without sacrificing our attention to detail.
+• Managed the scope and scale of the project without sacrificing our attention to detail

-Achieving enough energy efficiency to fully fund the project through guaranteed energy savings.
+• Achieved enough energy efficiency to fully fund the project through guaranteed energy savings

-Completely renovating 7 schools during the district’s 9-week summer vacation.
+• Completely renovated 7 schools during the district’s 9-week summer vacation

 The Solutions